 In 2016, Monolith broke ground for a first-of-its-kind commercial carbon black facility in Hallam, Nebraska.
 The state offered abundant natural gas reserves, a central shipping location and a unique partnership with the Nebraska Public Power District (NPPD).

 Monolith’s OC1 facility reaches mechanical completion and begins the commissioning phase.

 In Q2 of 2020, Monolith reached mechanical completion of its commercial-scale plant OC1.
-The commissioning of the plant is now underway with customer deliveries of carbon black scheduled in Q4.
+The commissioning of the plant is now underway with customer deliveries of carbon black scheduled for Q1 2021.